mascee/Music_Project/README.md

 ## The project uses a trained machine learning model to predict music genres from listening to provided MP3 snippets of music.

 ## How it works:
-**The music App** is connected to the user's [Spotify](https://open.spotify.com/) account.
-User is offered to search a song of liking, app gets the preview of the song online.
+**Groovr App** is connected to User's [Spotify](https://open.spotify.com/) account.
+User is offered to search a song of liking, the app gets a preview of the song online.
 This preview song then gets into the preprocess step and gets sliced to 3 second segments.
 Using **Librosa library** features extracted in the same process.
-The program checks to see if the song's features are the similar to trained model features.
-Then the preprocessed song gets through the saved machine learning model and predicts the genre of the preview song.
+The program checks to see if the song's features are similar to trained model features.
+Then the preprocessed song gets through saved machine learning model and predicts the genre of the preview song.
-The matching genre is then sent into in the App for the song recommendation.
+The matching genre is then sent into the App for the song recommendation.
 App pulls 20 new song recommendations with matching genre for User.
 User can create a new playlist with the recommended songs by swiping right or left.
 User can add these songs to their **Spotify** account as a playlist.

 ## Why it's important